Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Numerical Algorithm

-\begin{remark} Algorithm~\ref{alg:levy_area_approximation} runs in $\mathcal{O}(N^2)$ operations.
-For large $N$, more efficient hierarchical methods based on fast Fourier transforms can be used, exploiting the exponential decay of the covariance for distant intervals \cite{Dietrich1997}. \end{remark}
+\begin{remark} Algorithm~\ref{alg:levy_area_approximation} runs in $\mathcal{O}(N^2)$ time and $\mathcal{O}(N^2)$ space.
+For large $N$, one can exploit the exponential decay of $R_{H,\lambda}$ via a hierarchical (tree-based) implementation, reducing the cost to $\mathcal{O}(N\log N)$ following the approach of \cite{Dietrich1997} for the covariance structure. \end{remark}